tweag/asterius/docs/ir.md

 ## IR types and transformation passes

-This section explains various IR types in asterius, and hopefully presents a clear picture of how information flows from Haskell to WebAssembly.
+This section explains various IR types in Asterius, and hopefully presents a clear picture of how information flows from Haskell to WebAssembly.
 (There's a similar section in `jsffi.md` which explains implementation details of JSFFI)